appku/waka/README.md

 The default command assumes there is a dotnet project located in the default working directory (`/waka/`).

-This image also provides a script to deploy a dotnet core *SQL Server database project* using a SQL Compare file (`*.scmp`).
+This image also provides a script to compare and deploy a dotnet core *SQL Server database project* using a SQL Compare file ()`*.scmp`).
 To use it directly, change the entrypoint to `scmp-deploy` and provide the following variables:

 #### Required ENV Variables
 - `SCMP_COMPARE_FILE_PATH`